mayebejames/jamesmaye/_site/Chronic Myeloid Leukaemia.md

 created: 27/02/2021
 modified: 27/02/2021
 tags: [medicine, haematology, disease, cancer, leukaemia]
-status: in progress
+status: first draft
 url: chronic-myeloid-leukaemia
 ---

 Chronic myeloid leukaemia (CML) is a myeloproliferative disorder and [[Haematological Malignancy]] arising from the myeloid lineage of haematopoietic stem cells.
-It is characterised by a marked increase in granulocytes (WCC up to 300 x10^9^) and the presence of the Philadelphia chromosome.
+It is characterised by a marked increase in granulocytes (WCC up to 300 × 10^9^) and the presence of the Philadelphia chromosome.
 It is a disease of middle age, usually presenting during the indolent chronic phase of the disease with hypercatabolic symptoms of fatigue, weight loss and sweating.
 Splenomegaly, a markedly raised white cell count and anaemia are hallmarks of the disease.
 The Philadelphia chromosome t(9;22) is seen in 95% of cases; the resultant BCR-ABL fusion protein is a potent tyrosine kinase, stimulating cell division.
 The tyrosine kinase inhibitor imatinib is the mainstay of chemotherapy; with it, more than 70%  of patients survive more than 5 years from diagnosis.
 Stem cell transplantation remains the only curative option.

 ## Epidemiology